platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 {{< /note >}}

-## Regions
+## Providers and regions

 Unlike Grid, you can deploy into [any region](https://docs.platform.sh/development/regions.html#regions) of supported IaaS providers with a Dedicated Generation 3 environment.
-Currently, these regions are:
+Currently, these providers are listed below:

 -   Amazon Web Services (AWS)
 -   Microsoft Azure (Azure)
 -   Google Cloud Platform (GCP)
 -   OVHcloud (OVH)

+For more details on specific regions, consult the region [documentation](/development/regions.md#regions).

 ## Storage